 Spread exposure is shown for fixed income funds, as of the closing date, and is a measure of credit risk.
-The spread exposure shows how much the fund will depreciate, in percent of the value of the fund, if the spread Redemption Right between the value of a fixed income fund and government bonds is doubled.
-Calculated as capital-weighted credit duration multiplied by the spread of the instrument (differential) compared to the government yield curve and the time horizon is one day.
+The spread exposure shows how much the fund will depreciate, in percent of the value of the fund, if the spread between the value of a fixed income fund and government bonds is doubled.
+Calculated as capital-weighted credit duration multiplied by the spread of the instrument (differential) compared to the government yield curve.